EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 ---

-## 5. Generic instantiation of cells.
+## 5. Generic instantiation of cells
 We already covered generic instantiation of views.
 We can do the same for UITableViewCells.
 Wouldn't it be great to have to instantiate your cells in generic way instead of using hardcoded strings for cell identifiers?